Does Homeowners Insurance Cover Well Going Dry?

 Maintain Your Well Area

-Keep the area around your well clear of debris and plants that could affect its ability to draw water effectively.
+Keep the area around your well clear of debris and deep-rooted plants that could damage underground pipes or compete for groundwater.

 5. 5